avinassh/brave-browser-hardening/README.md

 However, there is an unofficial Repository - [Alefvanoon's Repository](https://repo.alefvanoon.xyz/fdroid/repo/?fingerprint=04DF198F553069C7BE60F057AE12000E99F7700DA895CC1CE2EB11DC871581F1) - which delivers Brave Browser with 2 Anti-Features, you can add the repository via QR-Code in F-Droid, Aurora Droid or enable the repository in the Droidify app.

-Please keep in mind that [using F-Droid has its own downsides](https://wonderfall.dev/fdroid-issues/).
+Please keep in mind that [using F-Droid has its own downsides](https://wonderfall.dev/fdroid-issues/) and that Alefvanoon is usually far behind in releasing stable builds.

 ----------------------------------------------------------